-$^{^{20}}$ Allowing the market maker to set only one price makes the experiment easier to run.
-In their experiment with student subjects, Cipriani and Guarino (2005) compare the results of a treatment with only one price set by an automaton (as in this paper) and a treatment where subjects acting as market makers were allowed to post bid and ask prices.
+20. Allowing the market maker to set only one price makes the experiment easier to run.
+In their experiment with student subjects, Cipriani and Guarino (2005a) compare the results of a treatment with only one price set by an automaton (as in this paper) and a treatment where subjects acting as market makers were allowed to post bid and ask prices.
 They find that the results are not affected by the presence of the bid-ask spread.

-$^{^{21}}$ Another difference between the parameterization of the first and the second treatment, is that, in the second treatment, there were 5% of noise traders.
-We implemented this in the previous treatment, participants can observe the amount by which the computer updated the price before they made their decisions.
+explaining to the subjects that, in the second part of the experiment, the market maker will update the price as if, with high probability, it were trading not with informed traders, but with noise traders.
+As in the previous treatment, participants can observe the amount by which the computer updated the price before they made their decisions.
 Therefore, they have all the information needed to maximize their payoffs.
-Figures 1 and 2 show the price movement after a sequence of 8 buy and 8 sell orders.
+Figures 1 and 2 show the price movement after a sequence of eight buy and eight sell orders.
 We have already commented on Figure 1 in the previous section.
 Let us focus on Figure 2 here.
-After the sell orders the price decreases, but less than in Treatment I. As a result, subjects should follow the signal in the first two periods but then they should sell independently of the signal (herding on the previous actions) in periods 3 to 6.
+After the sell orders the price decreases, but by less than in Treatment I. As a result, subjects should follow the signal in the first two periods but then they should sell independently of the signal (herding on the previous actions) in periods 3 to 6.
 At time 7 the price is low enough that subjects should now sell only conditional on a blue signal (and buy conditional on a white one).
 Figure 3 offers another example of the price changes, following a sale at time 1 and a series of buy orders later on.
-In this case subjects should herd only starting at time 6, whereas they should follow their signals at the first 5 times.
-Note, that, as in Treatment I, the price is updated assuming that traders choose the optimal action, i.e., they follow their private information when their expectation conditional on a white (blue) signal is above (below) the market price, and they buy (sell) irrespective of their signal when we are in a herd buy (herd sell) period.
+In this case subjects should herd only starting at time 5, whereas they should follow their signals in the first 4 times.
+Note, that, as in Treatment I, the price is updated assuming that traders choose the optimal action, that is, they follow their private information when their expectation conditional on a white (blue) signal is above (below) the market price, and they buy (sell) irrespective of their signal when we are in a herd buy (herd sell) period.

 3.3.
-The pool of participants
+The Pool of Participants